SamuelMakobe/HealthConnect-Clinic-Experience-Lab-Appointment-Analysis/README.md

 5. Identifying potential input features.
 6. Defining how appointment cancellations would be handled.
 7. Developing an initial modelling approach.
-8. Identifying key assumptions, limitations and modelling risks.
+8. Identifying key assumptions, limitations, and modelling risks.

 ---